Open Data Schema for Energy

 Implementation Guide

-Day 2: Transform One OEM End-to-End
+Day 2: Get One OEM Through End-to-End

 from odse import transform